Skip to main content

 What is orthodontics?

-Orthodontics is a branch of dentistry that focuses on the diagnosis, prevention, and treatment of dental and facial irregularities, such as misaligned teeth and improper bites (malocclusions).
+Orthodontics (straight teeth)is a specialist branch of dentistry that focuses on the diagnosis, prevention, and treatment of dental and facial irregularities, such as crooked teeth and bite problems (malocclusions).
+Only trust a professional orthodontist with your teeth straightening needs.

 What is an Orthodontist?